Terms and Conditions

 - Counterfeit or replica branded goods that infringe on trademarks

-- Unauthorized copies of copyrighted materials (movies, music, software, books)
+- Unauthorised copies of copyrighted materials (movies, music, software, books)

 - Items that violate intellectual property rights